About Walton County

 Jail & Inmate Records

-The Walton County Jail, also known as the Walton County Detention Center, is where individuals arrested in the county are booked and held.
+Walton County Jail, also known as Walton County Detention Center, is where individuals arrested in Walton County are booked and held.
 The booking process includes photographing, fingerprinting, and recording personal information.
-Inmate lookup is available through the Walton County Sheriff's Office website, where residents can search for current inmates.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to strict guidelines.
+The bond and bail process follows Georgia state law, allowing for cash bonds or bonding through a licensed bail bondsman.

 Mugshots & Booking Photos

-In Walton County, mugshots are taken and retained by the Walton County Sheriff's Office during the booking process at the detention center.
+In Walton County, mugshots are taken and retained by Walton County Sheriff's Office during the booking process at the detention center.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office website or by request.
 Mugshots are often included in arrest records and may also be available through third-party websites.
 Georgia has specific laws regarding the removal of mugshots from online platforms, allowing individuals to request removal if charges are dismissed or if they are found not guilty.

 Courts & Case Records

-- The Walton County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest warrants.
+- Walton County Magistrate Court handles civil claims up to $15,000, dispossessory (eviction) proceedings, county ordinance violations, and issues arrest warrants.

 - The GSCCCA online portal charges fees ranging from $1 to $2.25 per document depending on the record type.